WON BASS OPEN TOURNAMENT RULES — Revised 11/16/23

 Deliberate, rough, or careless handling of fish while culling or handling fish is grounds for disqualification.
-The amount of .20 (20/100th) of one pound will be deducted for each bass presented “not alive” as judged by the
+The penalty amount of .50-pound (8 OZ) will be deducted for each bass presented “not alive” as judged by the

 - Breakdowns / Emergencies — Anglers are not permitted to leave their boat or touch another boat, except for emergency or major equipment failure.
 In the case of a breakdown on the water, the fishing partner